RogerLevy/bubble/README.md

 **THIS PROJECT IS DEPRECATED.**

-It is being superceded by [AllegroForthKit](https://github.com/RogerLevy/AllegroForthKit) which is the foundation for the game engine [RAMEN](https://github.com/RogerLevy/ramen)
+Bubble has been superceded by [AllegroForthKit](https://github.com/RogerLevy/AllegroForthKit) which is the foundation for the game engine [RAMEN](https://github.com/RogerLevy/ramen)

 # Bubble